Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Moreover, it diminished the KGB’s - and of course the Iraqis’ - prestige.
 Redfa was not an unbalanced cadet, as they may have preferred to believe, but “one of the country’s best pilots, and he had been very thoroughly screened by Soviet and Iraqi security before rising to his position as an elite air force pilot - even if he did, as a Christian, face certain drawbacks.

-A few months later the IAF did loan the MiG to the United States for testing.
-It was an essential and very important part of American strategic capabilities.
-They US Air Force used the MiG in simulated dogfights with the intention of gaining as much insight into the Soviet plane’s capability that they could.
+A few months later, the IAF loaned the MiG to the United States for testing.
+It was a crucial part of American strategic capabilities.
+The U.S. Air Force used the MiG in simulated dogfights with the intention of gaining as much insight into the Soviet plane’s capability as they could.

-For the Israelis the benefit of possession of the plane was even more immediate.
-In an April 7, 1967, dogfight with the Syrians, the IAF shot down six Syrian MiG’s to no Israeli planes.
-In the June 1967 War, the Israeli Air Force commanded overwhelming air superiority over the Syrian and Egyptian MiG’s.
+For the Israelis, the benefit of possession of the plane was even more immediate.
+In an April 7, 1967, dogfight with the Syrians, the IAF shot down six Syrian MiGs with no Israeli planes.
+In the June 1967 War, the Israeli Air Force commanded overwhelming air superiority over the Syrian and Egyptian MiGs.
 Not a little had to do with the fact that a MiG had been flown to Israel less than a year earlier with the connivance of Israeli Intelligence.

 Munir Redfa came to Israel with his family and was given a new job and a new life.
 The American woman saw him perhaps once more after he arrived, but she was committed to her work in the Mossad, which was where her ultimate loyalty lay.